 Develop your own sites

 Understanding the fundamentals of SEO is not enough.
 You need to apply what you learn.
 When you don’t have hands-on experience with SEO, it’s quite difficult to apply the right SEO strategies for other businesses.

 You need to keep on learning.
 Learn HTML and CSS.
-Write and publish optimized contents and see how they show up in SERPs.
+Write and publish optimized content and see how they show up in SERPs.

 I find it challenging and interesting in building authority niche sites.
-It helps me explore new niches and improve my knowledge on them while building sites that makes me money.
+It helps me explore new niches and improve my knowledge of them while building sites that make me money.

 All the sites I’ve built over the years are completely focused on organic search traffic.
 I never focused on other sources of traffic as I believe that organic search traffic is more targeted and valuable compared to others.

 You can check out one of my case studies on how I purchased an online gaming guide site and increased the organic search traffic by 5600% before selling it for $6k just within 6 months.

 You don’t have to build and flip websites.
 Just get hands-on experience working on SEO.